cb-technologists/blog/content/posts/tekton-jx-orchestration.md

-# Jenkins X and it's orchestration power
+# Jenkins X orchestration: More than Tekton on steroids

-We may know Jenkins X as the new pure cloud native implementation of Jenkins.
+We may know [Jenkins X]() as a new pure CI/CD cloud native implementation different than Jenkins.
 It is based on the use of Kubernetes Custom Resource Definitions (CRD's) to experience a seamless execution of CI/CD pipelines.
 This happens by leveraging the power of Kubernetes in terms of scalability, infrastructure abstraction and velocity.

-The new main approach of Jenkins X is about to work on what we call a serverless experience, because there is no more traditional Jenkins engine running.
-So, it relies on a CI/CD serverles pipeline engine that can run on any standard Kubernetes deployment.
-This engine is the [Tekton CD project ](https://github.com/tektoncd/pipeline), a Google project that is part of the [Continuous Delivery Foundation](https://cd.foundation/).
+The new main approach of Jenkins X is about a serverless experience, because there is no more traditional Jenkins engine running.
+So, it relies on a CI/CD pipeline engine that can run on any standard Kubernetes deployment.
+This engine is the [Tekton CD project ](https://github.com/tektoncd/pipeline), a Google project that is also - like Jenkins X - part of the [Continuous Delivery Foundation](https://cd.foundation/).

 In this post, we are showing the power of Tekton as a decoupled CI/CD pipeline engine execution.
-But more important, why an orchestration pipeline platform - like Jenkins X - is practically needed to design, configure and run your pipelines for the whole Delivery process.
+But more important, why an orchestration pipeline platform is practically required to design, configure and run your pipelines for the whole Delivery process.
+This orchestration platform is Jenkins X.

 ## The Tekton base

 Why then Tekton is a cool CI/CD engine?

 First of all, Tekton is built on and for Kubernetes.
-This means that containers are the building blocks of any pipeline definition and execution, and Kubernetes orchestrates the container's magic.
+This means that containers are the building blocks of any pipeline definition and execution.
+Kubernetes orchestrates the container's magic.
 One step, one container.
 But it's more than that:
-- Everything is decoupled, so for example, a group of steps, or any pipeline resource can be shared and reused through different pipeline executions
+- Everything is decoupled.
+So for example, a group of steps, or any pipeline resource can be shared and reused through different pipeline executions.
-- Kubernetes is the platform, meaning that pipelines can be deployed and executed on any standard Kubernetes cluster.
+- Kubernetes is the platform, meaning that pipelines can be deployed and executed basically anywhere.
 - Sequential execution of tasks defines a pipeline.
 So creating a pipeline conceptually is as easy as defining the order of the tasks that we want to run and that may be already deployed in our Kubernetes cluster.
-- Any task can be run by instantiating it from a `TaskRun` with desired parameter values.
+- Any task can be run by instantiating it from a parametrized `TaskRun`.
 Because every previous task can be parametrized, reusing them is just a matter of calling the right task with a specific parameter.
 Again, decoupling and reusing.
 - Pipelines usually consume different resources like code, containers, files, etc. So Tekton uses `PipelineResources` as inputs and outputs between tasks to execute the pipeline workflow.
 That means that pipeline resources can be shared between pipelines in a descriptive way.
 - Every pipeline component is a CRD, so pipeline execution is a matter of containers orchestration, something that Kubernetes does really well and pretty fast.
 It is reliable, stable, scalable and performant